Crypto-1337/cookingCompanion/README.md

 # Cooking Companion App

-## Projektübersicht
+## Project Overview

-Die Cooking Companion App ist eine moderne Anwendung, die Benutzern hilft, ihre Einkaufslisten zu verwalten, Rezeptvorschläge basierend auf vorhandenen Zutaten zu erhalten und ihre Mahlzeiten für die Woche zu planen.
-Die App bietet eine benutzerfreundliche Oberfläche, die es einfach macht, die täglichen Kochbedürfnisse zu erfüllen.
+The Cooking Companion App is a modern application designed to help users manage their grocery lists, get recipe suggestions based on available ingredients, and plan meals for the week.
+With a user-friendly interface, the app simplifies daily cooking needs.

-## Kernfunktionen
+## Core Features

-- **Einkaufslisten verwalten**:
+- **Grocery List Management**:
-  - Manuelles Hinzufügen, Abhaken und Entfernen von Artikeln.
+  - Add, check off, and remove items manually.

-- **Rezeptvorschläge**:
+- **Recipe Suggestions**:
-  - Vorschläge für Rezepte basierend auf vorhandenen Zutaten.
+  - Receive recipe ideas based on available ingredients.
-  - Integration einer Rezeptdatenbank-API (Spoonacular).
+  - Integration with the Spoonacular recipe database API.

-- **Mahlzeiten planen**:
+- **Meal Planning**:
-  - Benutzer können ihre Mahlzeiten für die kommende Woche im Voraus planen.
+  - Plan meals for the upcoming week in advance.

-- **Dynamische Übersetzung**:
+- **Dynamic Translation**:
-  - Übersetzung von Rezepten, Zutaten und Anweisungen in die bevorzugte Sprache des Benutzers.
+  - Translate recipes, ingredients, and instructions into the user's preferred language.

-## Benutzeroberfläche
+## User Interface

-- **Farbschema**: Modernes Design in Dunkelgrau und Lila.
+- **Color Scheme**: Modern design with dark gray and purple tones.
-- **UI-Elemente**: Klare Typografie, abgerundete Kanten, intuitive Navigation.
+- **UI Elements**: Clean typography, rounded edges, and intuitive navigation.
-- **Dark Mode**: Unterstützung für einen dunklen Modus, um die Benutzererfahrung zu verbessern (Standart eingeschaltet).
+- **Dark Mode**: Built-in support for dark mode to enhance user experience (enabled by default).

-## Bildschirmübersicht
+## Screen Overview

 1. **Home Screen (Dashboard)**:
-   - Zentrale Anlaufstelle mit Übersicht über Einkaufslisten, Rezeptvorschläge und geplante Mahlzeiten.
+   - Central hub showing an overview of grocery lists, recipe suggestions, and planned meals.

 2. **Grocery List Screen**:
-   - Verwaltung von Einkaufslisten mit Checkboxen.
+   - Manage grocery lists with checkboxes.

 3. **Recipe Screens**:
-   - Sammlung an Unterseiten mit folgenden Funktionen:
+   - Collection of sub-screens with the following features:
-     - Rezepte suchen nach Zutaten
+     - Search recipes by ingredients.
-     - Rezepte suchen (Autovervollständigung)
+     - Search recipes with autocomplete functionality.
-     - Bilder hochladen und analysieren (Geschätzt)
+     - Upload and analyze images (experimental).
-     - Gespeicherte Rezepte ansehen
+     - View saved recipes.
-     - Zufällige Rezepte anzeigen
+     - Display random recipes.
-     - Gesunde sowie trendy Rezepte anzeigen
+     - Explore healthy and trending recipes.

 4. **Meal Planner Screen**:
-   - Wöchentliche Ansicht zur Planung von Gerichten.
+   - Weekly view for meal planning.

 5. **Settings Screen**:
-   - Anpassung der App-Optionen, einschließlich:
+   - Customize app options, including:
-     - API-Key-Integration
+     - API key integration.
-     - Spracheinstellungen
+     - Language preferences.
-     - Light/Darkmode
+     - Light/Dark mode.
-     - Einheiten (metrisch/imperial)
+     - Measurement units (metric/imperial).

-## Technische Details
+## Technical Details

-- **Framework**: Flutter (für plattformübergreifende Entwicklung auf iOS und Android).
+- **Framework**: Flutter (for cross-platform development on iOS and Android).
-- **API**: Integration der Spoonacular API.
+- **API**: Integration with the Spoonacular API.
-- **Zielplattformen**: iOS, Android und optional eine Weboberfläche.
+- **Target Platforms**: iOS, Android, and optionally a web interface.
-- **Datenbank**: Hive zur lokalen Speicherung von Einstellungen und gespeicherten Rezepten.
+- **Database**: Hive for local storage of settings and saved recipes.

-## Nächste Schritte
+## Next Steps

-- Verbesserung des UI-Designs.
+- Improve UI design.
-- Erweiterte Tests auf verschiedenen Geräten.
+- Conduct extensive testing on multiple devices.
-- Nutzerfeedback einholen und umsetzen.
+- Collect and implement user feedback.
-- Integration einer Funktion zum Teilen von Einkaufslisten.
+- Add a feature for sharing grocery lists.

-## Erledigte Schritte
+## Completed Steps

-- Fertigstellung des Grundlayouts der App.
+- Basic app layout finalized.
-- Implementierung von Dark- und Light-Mode.
+- Implementation of both dark and light modes.
-- Integration der Spoonacular API.
+- Spoonacular API integration.
-- Umsetzung der Hauptfunktionen der App:
+- Core functionalities developed:
-  - Einkaufslistenverwaltung
+  - Grocery list management.
-  - Rezeptsuche und -speicherung
+  - Recipe search and storage.
-  - Mahlzeitenplaner
+  - Meal planner functionality.

-## Lizenz
+## License

-Diese App ist exklusiv von Jayson Cleve entwickelt.
-Jegliche Weitergabe, kommerzielle Nutzung oder unautorisierte Modifikation des Quellcodes, Designs oder der Funktionalität ist streng untersagt und kann rechtliche Konsequenzen nach sich ziehen.
+This app is exclusively developed by Jayson Cleve.
+Any redistribution, commercial use, or unauthorized modification of the source code, design, or functionality is strictly prohibited and may result in legal consequences.

-Bitte siehe die LICENSE-Datei für detaillierte Nutzungsbedingungen.
+Please refer to the LICENSE file for detailed terms of use.